-- 1) Articulate and apply an evangelical theology that demonstrably arises out of Scripture and finds expression in all areas of life and ministry. - 2) Be equipped for serving the local church and its global mission. - 3) Demonstrate growth as a disciple of Jesus Christ. - 4) Advance to the next level of competency in their chosen area of ministry. - 5) Demonstrate a capacity to guide individuals and groups in disciple-making and mentoring. - 6) Show evidence that they have deepened and broadened their experience in a particular ministry setting.
+- 4) Advance to the next level of competency in their chosen area of ministry. - 5) Demonstrate a capacity to guide individuals and groups in disciple-making and mentoring. - 6) Show evidence that they have deepened and broadened their experience in a particular ministry setting.

-- Complete the 42 credit hour program of studies as outlined. - Achieve a minimum of 2.5 cumulative grade point average on a 4.00 scale. - Complete at least 21 hours of this program through our seminary. - Successfully complete a Learning Portfolio and Interview. - Receive the recommendation of the seminary faculty. - Complete all program requirements within ten years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.
+- Complete the 42-credit hour program of studies as outlined. - Achieve a minimum of 2.5 cumulative grade point average on a 4.00 scale. - Complete at least 21 hours of this program through our seminary. - Successfully complete the Graduating Student Concluding Reflection. - Receive the recommendation of the seminary faculty. - Complete all program requirements within six years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.